SynthpX/Path1/README.md

-This is basically my repo while learning ES6 Javascript
+This is my repo while learning ES6 Javascript

 -